onebeastchris/customplayerheads/README.md

-My attempt to make a mod, that would allow playerheads to be dropped upon player death.
+Small fabric mod to drop player heads upon player death that's compatible with bedrock players joined through geyser!
 Why a mod instead of a datapack?
 Mods, unlike datapacks, allow for custom skin files on playerheads which are necessary in the approach here to get bedrock player skins.
 Code is messy, since i have no clue what i'm doing!

+Requires FabricAPI!
+Floodgate on the backend is optional, but necessary if you're using a prefix other than ".".
+Because of https://bugs.mojang.com/browse/MC-174496, it is recommended to use a mod like https://modrinth.com/mod/headfix to keep Custom Head Names when breaking the head.

 ToDo:
 - publish .jar

 Current featureset:
 - drops a playerhead upon player death, for java and bedrock players
-- gets bedrock texture via the geyser global api
+- gets bedrock textures via the geyser global api
-- optional floodgate hook to not rely on prefixes
+- optional floodgate hook to not rely on prefixes/"."
 - names bedrock playerhead
 - hooks in the web api once upon player join, async request to not freeze the game
+- if killed by player: adds "killed by [player]" in the lore of the item!